nsrau/azure-docs.it-it/articles/data-explorer/power-bi-imported-query.md

 ---
-title: Visualizzare i dati da Esplora dati di Azure con una query importata Power BI
+title: Visualizzare i dati da Azure Data Explorer con una query importata di Power BI
-description: 'Questo articolo illustra come usare una delle tre opzioni disponibili per la visualizzazione dei dati in Power BI: importazione di una query da Esplora dati di Azure.'
+description: 'In this article, you learn how to use one of the three options for visualizing data in Power BI: importing a query from Azure Data Explorer.'
 author: orspod
 ms.author: orspodek
 ms.reviewer: mblythe